kovryn/24.20-magma-gameserver/README.md

 - [x] Pawn Death

 ### Info
-Make sure to extract the sdk
+Make sure to extract the sdk and put it in 24.20